panva/jose/docs/jwt/encrypt/classes/EncryptJWT.md

 ▸ **setContentEncryptionKey**(`cek`): `this`

-Sets a content encryption key to use, by default a random suitable one is generated for the JWE "enc" (Encryption Algorithm) Header Parameter.
+Sets the content encryption key.
+By default, a suitable random key is generated for the JWE "enc" (Encryption Algorithm).
+May only be called once.

 #### Parameters